Asian Spice Helps Prevent Diabetes

 Can the traditional Asian spice turmeric help prevent diabetes?
 By reducing inflammation associated with the onset of obesity and type 2 diabetes, the answer appears to be yes.

 Turmeric is a member of the ginger family, and is often found in Indian and Asian cooking, including many curries.
 In Asia, it has long been known to have medical benefits, and has been used in various forms as an antiseptic and antibacterial agent in India.
-It has also been known to reduce inflammation, with curcumin being the anti-inflammatory (and anti-oxidant) ingredient of turmeric.
+It has also been known to reduce inflammation, with curcumin being the anti-inflammatory and antioxidant ingredient most present in turmeric.

 This anti-inflammatory effect is what was under primary investigation in the current study.
 Inflammation in fat, liver and pancreatic tissue is known to be a high risk factor in obesity and the development of diabetes, so researchers wanted to know if the anti-inflammatory nature of turmeric could help prevent these conditions.